Pairing/Characters: Gen. Lucius, Sirius.

 Looking in Lucius's direction, the dog proceeded to piss on a bush.

-Lucius pursed his lips, knowing he couldn't take offence since he was conversing with a dog.
+Lucius pursed his lips.
+He couldn't take offence, however.
+He was conversing with a dog, after all.

-As they continued to stroll, he pondered more names until the image of his favourite childhood soft toy popped into his head.
-A fond smile bloomed on Lucius's face at the thought of the black three-headed dog, now hidden away in the back of his wardrobe.
+As they continued to stroll, Lucius pondered more names until the image of his favourite childhood soft toy popped into his head.
+A fond smile bloomed on Lucius's face at the thought of the black three-headed dog hidden away in the back of his wardrobe.

 Freezing mid-stride, the dog turned to gaze at him.